 Becoming a professional engineer is a highly rewarding career.
 Professional engineers can be highly paid with generous salaries and benefits.
 As well as an attractive salary, you can enjoy a flexible career with the options to be office based, production based, self employed or travel the world on projects There is much scope for a professional engineers to widen and develop responsibilities throughout their careers..
 You can transfer your skills to different sectors and, with the correct qualifications, career progression into management is also widely achievable.

 Engineering produces the majority of UK exports.

-Professional Engineering is short of graduates because, recently, there have been fewer students taking STEM subjects at high school that enable them to follow a professional engineering career - less so in Scotland but down 3.9% in recent years in those taking STEM A Levels .
+Professional Engineering is short of graduates partly because, recently, there have been fewer students taking STEM subjects at high school that enable them to follow a professional engineering career - less so in Scotland but down 3.9% in recent years in those taking STEM A Levels .

-Job opportunities are therefore high – engineering is within the top 5 “In Demand” sectors for permanent jobs in 2015 as there is an annual shortfall of between 37,000 and 59,000 new graduates and qualified technicians.
+Job opportunities are therefore high – engineering is within the top 5 “In Demand” sectors for permanent jobs in 2017 as there is an annual shortfall of between 37,000 and 59,000 new graduates and qualified technicians.

 Job prospects exceed those of other graduates :

-67% of engineering graduates are in full time jobs within 6 months with only 7.3% unemployed.
-(Compared to average 58% job success across all graduates)(Eng UK 2016 Report)
+62% of engineering graduates are in full time jobs within 6 months.
+(Compared to average 56% job success across all graduates)(Eng UK 2018 Report)